serkankenc/WK-TodoMvc-task/README.md

 Negative Scenario 1: User can not create task in the list, if he put text field (what needs to be done) blank

-Negative Scenario 2: User can not edit existing task in the list if he or she dont double click the to do list
+Negative Scenario 2: User can not edit existing task in the list if he or she does not double click on the task

 Negative Scenario 3: User can not delete existing task in the list if he or she does not click destroy button